5 Defensive Driving Tips

 This is a simple and effective way to ensure you can see and be seen by other drivers.

-Also, clearing snow and ice from your vehicle will increase the safety of those around you by removing a potential hazard and causing an accident.
+Also, clearing snow and ice from your vehicle will increase the safety of those around you by removing a potential hazard and causing a collision.

 Clear communication is paramount to safe driving.
 Similar to everyday life, clearly articulating your intentions is one of the best ways to avoid problems.
 “Make eye contact with pedestrians, cyclists and drivers at intersections and signal whenever you want to slow down, stop, turn or change lanes.”